-\paragraph{Scenario:} A research lab built a large dataset, FaceFeels.
+\noindentparagraph{Deprecation Scenario:} A research lab built a large dataset called FaceFeels.
 It contains six million images of people’s faces scraped from the internet for the purposes of labelling facial expressions and training systems for emotion detection.
-The full FaceFeels dataset was made available on a web site but downloads were restricted to people who applied with a university email address.
+The full FaceFeels dataset was made available on a website but downloads were restricted to people who applied with a university email address.
 The lab kept a record of email addresses but did not require any details for what the data would be used for.
-After growing concerns about privacy and lack of consent from the people in the photographs, as well as methodological concerns about inferring emotion from facial expressions, the lab decided to deprecate the dataset.
-The company completes the Dataset Deprecation Sheet below and submits it to a centralized repository.
+After growing concerns about privacy and lack of consent from the people in the photographs, as well as the lack of scientific consensus about the validity of inferring emotion from facial expressions, the lab decided to deprecate the dataset.
+The company completes the Dataset Deprecation Report below and submits it to a centralized repository: